freeverseio/crypto-soccer/truffle-core/documentation/scaling.md

 ## Max games that can be computed in one block

 Max gas per block = 8M.
+Max gas for a reasonable large Tx = 4M.
 Currently, 1 game = 260K.
 Let it be 300K.

+18 games = 5.4M  => so a league of 10 seems like the upper limit if we want to allow challenging in one atomic Tx.

+If we allow challenging in 2 rounds, then it's fine to use leagues of 16 teams.

+## Bits per game result

+If we just care about who won => 2 bits (0=undef, 1=home, 2=away, 3=tie)

+2 bit = who wins => 128 results in uint256

+## Leagues goal average

+If we assume that the maxGoals per game per team = 8, then we need

+10 teams => 18 for one team => -144...144 => 9bit
+11 teams => 20 for one team => ...
+9bit
+16 teams => 30 for one team => ...
+9bit too!

+So we can keep the goal avg of 28 teams in one uint :-) Indeed, for 16teams, we still have 256-16x9 = 112bits left, which could store 56 extra games.